X—

 But it seems that you and I agree that there really is a problem with religious fundamentalism.
 I’m glad to know, for instance, that you are just as worried about Islamic extremism as I am.
 On your account, we simply disagree about faith itself and about the special validity of Christianity—or rather, Catholicism, which is the form you recommend.
 I think it should strike you as interesting, at least—if not entirely damning of your whole enterprise—that you don’t even agree with all Christians, nor they with you, about what leads to salvation.
 Perhaps that’s a point to which we will return.

 I should acknowledge at the outset that we use the term “faith” in a variety of ways.
 However, most religious people (as well as most atheists) use it to indicate the acceptance of specific religious doctrines without sufficient reason—that prayer can heal the sick, that the historical Jesus was resurrected and will be returning to Earth, that believers will be reunited with their (believing) loved ones after death, etc. Hebrews 11:1 really does give the game away— “Now faith is the assurance of things hoped for, the conviction of things not seen.”
-According the Bible, therefore, faith is some combination of wishful thinking (“the assurance of things hoped for”) and belief without evidence (“the conviction of things not seen”).
+According to the Bible, therefore, faith is some combination of wishful thinking (“the assurance of things hoped for”) and belief without evidence (“the conviction of things not seen”).
 I am not alone in thinking that this frame of mind is antithetical to reason and that faith-based religion remains in perpetual conflict with science.
 However, I want to make it clear that I’m not criticizing faith as a positive attitude in the face of uncertainty, of the sort indicated by phrases like, “have faith in yourself.”
 There’s nothing wrong with that kind of faith.

 So, as you expect, I think that the religious “moderation” you champion in your letter amounts to an elaborate exercise in self-deception.
 I recognize, of course, that there are differences between moderation and fundamentalism.
 But I don’t consider the boundary that you draw between them to be clear, much less principled.
 And I hold a very different view of many of the topics you raised—Pascal, for instance.
 I think Nietzsche had it right when he wrote, “The most pitiful example: the corruption of Pascal, who believed in the corruption of his reason through original sin when it had in fact been corrupted only by his Christianity.”